meetecho/juturna/docs/source/explain/nodes.rst

 .. admonition:: The inbound queue (|version|-|release|)
    :class: :NOTE:

-   Node currently use LIFO queues as inbound message receptors.
-Whilst this should not really have an impact on the node's workings (the inbound queue is expected to always contain only the last message transmitted by the upstream nodes), there is still the chance to acquire messages out of order compared with their actual transmission times.
+   Nodes and Buffer classes now use FIFO (First-In, First-Out) queues as inbound message buffers.
+This update replaces the previous LIFO implementation to prevent message misordering.
+The inbound queue size is now configurable through the ``JUTURNA_MAX_QUEUE_SIZE`` environment variable (default: 999).
 Further refinements to the inbound queue might come in the future.

 The ``_update`` thread represents the node's processing engine.
 It consumes messages from the buffer in batches, not individually.
 This batching is where